Research and Creative Endeavor Resources Are Expanding at the College

 “Historically, professors studying journalism, media and cinema studies, and advertising haven’t gotten as many grants as engineering or the ag campus, but it’s becoming attractive to receive external funds because you can often do more things with your research,” Nelson said.
 Her panel will help de-mystify the grant process.

 Over the past year, the college has invested in collaborative research spaces in the Armory building.
 Nelson has met with the dean and faculty in the college who are designating spaces to be used for researchers across departments, including space for social media analytics, focus groups, and more.
-The new collaborative labs include:be used for focus groups, a social media analytics lab, and perhaps getting more research technology.
+The new collaborative labs can be used for focus groups, social media analytics, and perhaps more research technology.